wpsight/wpcasa-listings-map/wpcasa-listings-map/README.txt

 == Changelog ==

 = 1.2.0 =
+* NEW: Added Taxonomy Queries for limiting markers on the map for specific locations, features, listing-categories or listing-types
 * NEW: Added Infobox Close Icon
 * NEW: Added Filter to use custom close icon
 * NEW: Added Option to display/hide close icon